/weave

 Integration with other skills

-/skill-creator— the mining engine (mine-session,session-minersub-agent, the parser)./large-plan— the weave's top output is a large-plan; tracks come from findings./never-fabricate— every finding cites verbatim evidence; no invented ledger rows./pr-loop— converting aSKILL-EDIT/PR-FIXfinding toMERGED-PRgoes through it./orc— convergence detection + dispatch of miners; surfaces the ledger to Etan.
+/skill-creator— the mining engine (mine-session,session-minersub-agent, the parser)./large-plan— weave intent briefs feed domain lead-authored large-plans; track intents come from findings./never-fabricate— every finding cites verbatim evidence; no invented ledger rows./pr-loop— converting aSKILL-EDIT/PR-FIXfinding toMERGED-PRgoes through it./orc— convergence detection + dispatch of miners; surfaces the ledger to Etan.

 Changelog entries are derived from eval runs and skill version updates.
 Full cascading changelog (Phase 4D) coming soon.